eea/clms.statstool/README.rst

 =============

 It provides several methods to register download requests from users.
-It provides several REST API endpoints to request the download requests
+It provides several REST API endpoints to request the download requests (WIP)

 Install
 =======